awslabs/dgl-ke/docs/source/arguments.rst

     The numpy file containing the embeddings.

   - ``--format FORMAT``
-    The format of the input data, specified in ``e_e``.
-Ideally, user should provides two files, one for heads and one for tails.
-But we also allow users to use *** to represent *all* of the embeddings.
-For exmpale, ``e_*`` only requires users to provide a file containing heads and use the whole embedding set as tails; ``*_e`` only requires users to provide a file containing tails and use the whole embedding set as heads; even users can specify a single *** to treat the whole embedding set as both heads and tails.
-By default, the calculation will take an N_head x N_tail manner, but user can use ``e_e_pw`` to give two files with same length and the similarity is calcuated pair by pair.
+    The format of the input data, specified in ``l_r``.
+Ideally, user should provides two files, one for left objects and one for right objects.
+But we also allow users to use *\** to represent *all* of the embeddings.
+For exmpale, ``l_*`` only requires users to provide a file containing left objects and use the whole embedding set as right; ``*_r`` only requires users to provide a file containing right objects and use the whole embedding set as left; even users can specify a single *\** to treat the whole embedding set as both left and right.

   - ``--data_files [DATA_FILES ...]``
     A list of data file names.
 This is used to provide necessary files containing the requried data according to the format, e.g., for ``e_e``, two files are required as h_data and t_data, while for ``e_*``, one file is required as t_data, and for ``*`` this argument can be omited.